-Get to Know Service Setup and Install Service Features Lightning Experience Console Limitations
+Optimize Setup with the Service Setup Assistant Lightning Experience Console Limitations

 Best Practices for Customizing the Lightning Service Console

 You can customize the Service Console app to meet your service needs.

 From the App Manager page in Setup, you can edit and customize your app basics.
 The only thing you can't change is the app's Developer Name.
 We recommend that you: